 house at the alley entrance and pick them up 7 hours later at a mall.
 We didn't have chaperones although a few parents took the opportunity to go to the movies and sit in the back without having to wonder about where the kids were.

 The picture above reminded me of the movie.
-The movie reminded me of those wonderful kids who were amazingly trustworthy, honest, an reliable.
-Good players too.
-Then I thought of those performances, the bus trip tour, the friendships that the players formed in the midst of all that hubbub and to-do.
+The movie reminded me of those wonderful kids who were amazingly trustworthy, honest, and reliable.
+Good players too; half of them destined for careers in music, almost all of them with the mindset that did and does honor to the art.
+Then I thought of those performances, the bus trip tour, the friendships that the players formed in the midst of all that hubbub and to-do and retain to this day.

-That's about it... stream of consciousness over for the day.
+That's about it... stream of consciousness over for the day.....makes one tear up.